fetouh15/CATSS/README.md

  CATSS uses an **I/O** directory to store all the inputs and outputs.
 The I/O directory must contain the CW labels file **TOF_CW.nii.gz** and a subdirectory **nnio** with an input TOF file.
 The input file must end with _0000 and have an extension of .nii.gz such as in the example below, **TOF_resampled_0000.nii.gz**.

+### Here are the files the IO directory must contain:
 ![image](https://user-images.githubusercontent.com/38469694/232751654-642bc4f9-e8c7-45f0-befc-6217dc030daa.png)

  CATSS is on dockerhub, its plug&play!